Hilton Aspire review: Vastly improved $250 resort credit, annual weekend night and more

 You can get more for your points by staying at less fancy hotels.
 This is the way I prefer to use my points.
 I find that I save way more by using my points for average hotels.
 Then I can spend the money I’ve saved on a five-star hotel during my vacation.
 And Hilton has lots of cheap hotels all around the world.

-Now, let’s dig into those sweet Amex Hilton Aspire ongoing benefits.
+Now, let’s dig into those sweet Amex Hilton Aspire ongoing benefits and perks.

 When you open the Amex Hilton Aspire, you’ll get an award of a free annual weekend night, valid at nearly every Hilton hotel in the world (excluding these listed here).
-And you’ll get another weekend night every year after you renew your card.
+You’ll get another weekend night every year after you renew your card.

 - 100% bonus points on paid stays